Shoulder Pad Tactical Marking for a Space Marine

 Space Marines

 This how to paint a Red Techmarine NMM Axe guide aims to help you achieve a realistic non-metallic metal effect on your Techmarine’s axe, with a focus on contrast, texture, and light reflection.
 For all of the videos on how to paint a Red Techmarine, follow the link below, or scroll down here for just the axe guide!
 Red Techmarine A series for how to paint a Primaris Techmarine by Games Workshop.
 Watch Now Video: How to Paint a Red Techmarine – NMM Axe This guide aims to help you achieve a realistic non-metallic metal effect on your Techmarine’s axe, with a focus on contrast, texture, and light reflection.
 Materials Needed: Fine detail brushes for precise application.
+(I use the Artis Opus range, but any decent quality brush works!)
 A wet palette to keep your paints hydrated.
 Vallejo and Games Workshop paints: Doombull Brown, Mournfang Brown, Balor Brown, XV-88, Ice Yellow, Pale Grey Blue, and P3 Morrow White (or any white).
 Preparing the NMM Axe: Metal Pole: Begin by painting the metal pole using the same NMM techniques detailed in the previous video.
 This ensures consistency across metallic elements of the miniature.
 Painting the Circular Detail on the NMM Axe: Base Colour: Start with the darker brown (Doombull Brown), applying it as the base for the small circular detail on the pole.
 This connects the colour scheme with the axe head, adding warmth and interest.
 Highlighting: Gradually build up the highlights transitioning from dark (Doombull Brown) to light (XV-88 to Ice Yellow) from the top to the bottom of the circular detail.
 Finish with a thin edge highlight at the top for definition.
 Painting the NMM Axe Blade: Vertical Lines: Initially, paint vertical lines across the blade with a mixture of 50:50 water to paint.
 This underlayer softens the stark contrast between subsequent horizontal lines and the dark primer.
 Adding Texture: Apply horizontal lines over the vertical ones to create a cross-hatching effect.
 This technique adds texture and subtlety to the blade, avoiding harsh contrasts.
 Defining Highlights: Focus on creating a diagonal highlight across the axe head, marking the primary light reflection.
 This line should be brighter at the top edge of the blade, tapering and becoming more subtle as it crosses the blade.
 Building Up the Blade’s Texture: Further Highlights: Use Mournfang Brown to add more texture and depth, emphasizing the top of the blade where the light is strongest.
 The aim is to make the top appear lighter than the bottom, enhancing the NMM effect.
 Ice Yellow Highlights: Progress to Ice Yellow for the highest highlights, concentrating on areas that would catch the most light.
 Ensure these lines are fine and precise to maintain the textured look.
 Detailing the Axe Head: Base Texturing: With Mournfang Brown, create scribbly, textured marks on the flat of the axe head, focusing on creating a light to dark modulation from one edge to the other.
 Enhancing Texture: Progress through Balor Brown and XV-88, adding finer, more controlled highlights to build up the texture.
 These should be more focused and less extensive than the base texture, adding depth and interest to the surface.
 Final Highlights: Use Ice Yellow and Pale Grey Blue for the final highlights, paying particular attention to areas like the skull and the circle on the axe head.
 These colours should only be applied to the blade for differentiation, so don’t go too crazy with them, adding a cool tone to contrast with the warmer body of the axe head.
 Finishing Touches: Neatening Edges: Go back and tidy up any overspill or overly broad lines with the base colours, ensuring the texture remains coherent and the contrasts sharp.
 Evaluation: Step back and review the entire piece, making any necessary adjustments to ensure the NMM effect is convincing and the textures and contrasts work together harmoniously.
 If you can’t see the videos, please sign up here!
 The website currently has over 350 video tutorials with steps and tips, plus a selection of PDFs.
 If you are not sure about joining, you can explore my free videos with a free membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 Games Workshop sent me the new Deathwing Assault box as an early review copy.
 It’s a little rushed but I’ve started to paint a Deathwing Assault Knight with the aim to make him very weathered and rough looking.
 A video tutorial on how I painted this Deathwing Assault Knight will be on YouTube and here on the website, too, along with my step-by-step guides once I’ve done a bit more.
 The most esteemed warriors among the enigmatic and steadfast Dark Angels are those of the Deathwing!
 Each member, a battle-hardened veteran, is led by legendary champions who have weathered countless conflicts.
 They don imposing Terminator armour and wield formidable armaments, treasures from the Chapter’s revered armouries.
 At the helm of the Deathwing stands Belial, the esteemed Grand Master.
 His command extends over 15 Terminators.
 Among them, ten are versatile multi-part Terminators, adorned in the iconic Deathwing style, enhanced with two newly crafted Dark Angels upgrade frames.
 The remaining five are the formidable Deathwing Knights, unyielding colossi armed with ancestral weapons of great power.
 Included in the set is the Codex Supplement: Dark Angels.
 This 96-page tome provides comprehensive rules and rich lore for the Dark Angels, embellished with a distinctive cover.
 The package is further enriched with 20 datasheet cards, encompassing every unit described in the Codex Supplement, and two decal sheets, each boasting over 200 transfers.
 Join the Discord and Chat about new Releases!
 I have a friendly Discord community filled with painters both experienced and new who love to chat all things model-painting and help each other out.
 Join in with live model painting in the video rooms, give feedback (or get some) or just hang out and talk.
 Come say hello!
 If you don’t have an account on the website, please sign up here!
 The website currently has over 350 video tutorials with steps and tips, plus a selection of PDFs.
 If you are not sure about joining, you can explore my free videos with a free membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 This video shows how to paint a Grimdark Grimy Death Guard for the Horus Heresy.
 The model is a new MKIII plastic marine and is painted in the Grimdark style to try and capture the weight and brutal nature of the armour.
 The following paints were used:Games Workshop: Balor Brown, Morghast Bone, Screaming Skull, Mephiston Red, Wildrider Red, Yriel Yellow, Contrast Darkoath Flesh, Contrast Medium, Rhinox Hide, Agrax Earthshade Vallejo: Heavy Blackgreen, Ice Yellow P3: Morrow White (Any white will do) Kimera Colours: Black (Any black will do) Pro Acryl: Light Bronze Metallic, Rich Gold Metallic Top Grimdark Grimy Death Guard Tips!: Prepare Your Palette: Utilize a wet palette to maintain paint hydration.For the initial dry brushing, use Balor Brown from Games Workshop on a wet palette.Choose the Right Brush:Select a small dry brush, like the Artis Opus dry brush, for the stippling technique.Stippling Technique:Diverge from traditional dry brushing; instead, stipple the paint onto the model.Aim for a disheveled, grimy, and weathered appearance.Start with Balor Brown, advancing to lighter hues like Morghast Bone, Screaming Skull, and Yriel Yellow for a textured effect.Application Method:Stipple the paint directly onto the model, concentrating on armour panels.Rotate the model as you paint to ensure each section dries before revisiting.Focus on hitting the model face-on with the brush to create a textured, dotty buildup.Chipping Effect:For chipping effects, use Rhinox Hide with a sponge chipping technique.Contemplate hand-painting some scratches for added detail.Accentuating Details:Employ a fine brush for details like scratches and chips.Highlight specific armour panels for added depth.Contrast and Weathering:Apply Darkoath Flesh contrast paint mixed with contrast medium to unify the your Grimdark Grimy Death Guard.Experiment with adding more brightness by layering appropriately watered-down contrast paints.Highlighting and Shadows: Highlight edges using Morrow White from P3.Contemplate applying washes like Agrax Earthshade to blend highlights and shadows.Use Ice Yellow from Vallejo for specific details, building up the colour gradually.Fine-Tune Highlights:Use a finer brush to refine highlights and correct any over-spill.Introduce Agrax Earthshade for added depth in recessed areas.Final Touches:Experiment with Wildrider Red and Mephiston Red from Games Workshop for added details.Apply a matte varnish to seal the paint job.Consider adding additional details to your Grimdark Grimy Death Guard like basing with textures and powders.
 If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials with steps and tips, plus tips and PDFs.
-If you are not sure about joining, you can explore my free videos with a free “freebies” membership, or take the plunge and become a full subscriber for full access.
+If you are not sure about joining, you can explore my free videos with a free “friend” membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]

 How to freehand ribs on the new Terminator Chaplain that Games Workshop sent me for review.
 I know some people were disappointed that it didn’t have sculpted on ribs, so this should fix it!
 This guide should help you add a striking rib detail to your Chaplain Terminator, enhancing its visual impact and bringing it closer to the iconic Chaplain imagery.
 Video: How to Paint Chaplain Ribs Freehand Materials Required: Paints: Games Workshop XV-88, Morghast Bone, Screaming Skull, Rhinox Hide; Vallejo Neutral Grey; P3 Morrow White; Kimera Colours Black Brushes: A variety of sizes for detailed work Milliput or Sprew Glue: For filling and smoothing the chest area Sandpaper: For sanding down the filled areas Palette and Water: For paint mixing and brush cleaning Steps for Freehanding Ribs: 1.
 Preparation: Fill the chest holes with Milliput or Sprew Glue.
 Sand down to create a smooth surface.
 Be patient and allow adequate drying time to avoid issues.
 2. Base Painting: Begin with a base coat of XV-88.
 This will be your primary rib colour.
 Ensure the background remains a flat black for high contrast.
 Chimera Black is recommended for its matte finish and good coverage.
 3. Adding the Ribs: With XV-88, sketch out the shape of the ribs.
 Remember, space is limited, so it’s more about suggesting ribs rather than anatomical accuracy.
 For human-like ribs, remember that Space Marines are portrayed with fused ribs, but standard human ribs are usually depicted on Chaplains for visual impact.
 4. Shading and Detailing: Use Rhinox Hide to create shadows and define the separation between ribs and sternum.
 This paint can be applied translucently to allow underlying colours to show through, adding depth.
 5. Highlighting: Progressively add highlights with Morghast Bone.
 Focus on the front of the ribs, gradually reducing intensity towards the sides.
 Add fine details and further highlights with Screaming Skull, but use sparingly to avoid excessive brightness.
 6. Refining: Use Neutral Grey and Morrow White for subtle colour variations and additional highlights.
 Keep refining the details until you achieve the desired level of depth and realism.
 Use black paint to clean up any errors and sharpen the edges of the ribs.
 7. Finishing Touches: For the sternum, devise a suitable design that complements the ribs.
 This might include fused elements or socket-like features.
 Tips: Asymmetry: Deliberately make the ribs asymmetric for ease of painting and to avoid the challenge of perfect symmetry.
 Light Source: Consider the model’s overall lighting when placing highlights to maintain consistency.
 Take Your Time: With freehanding, patience is key.
 Build up layers gradually and refine as needed.
 By following my “How to Paint Chaplain” guide, you’ve now mastered the art of freehanding rib details, enhancing the iconic look of your miniature.
 Check out more of my freehand tutorials, below, for more ideas for your next project.
 More Freehand Videos If you don’t have an account, please sign up here!
 The website currently has over 350 video tutorials with steps and tips, plus a selection of PDFs.
 If you are not sure about joining, you can explore my free videos with a free “freebies” membership, or take the plunge and become a full subscriber for full access.
 If you’d prefer to support me on Patreon, please visit: https://www.patreon.com/RichardGray [...]